syedsadman16/GroupTracker/README.md

 # Group Tracker

 Group Tracker is an Android application that provides users with an interface designed to help make traveling easier and safer.
-Users can join or create events with a group chat and view a shared map.
-The map will display a live location of all members in the group and allow them to broadcast messages.
+Users can join or create events, communicate in a group chat and view a shared map.
+The map will display a live location of all members in the group and allow them to set messages or alerts.

 Developer: **Syed Sadman**